GLOBAL MARKETS-Asia stocks rise on hopes regional central banks hold steady on rates

 By Selena Li

-HONG KONG, April 11 (Reuters) - Asia stocks posted gains on Tuesday, boosted by investor optimism that the region's central banks will continue to pause or end interest rate hike cycles, whatever action the U.S. Federal Reserve takes.
+HONG KONG, April 11 (Reuters) - Asia stock prices rose on Tuesday, boosted by investor optimism that the region's central banks will continue to pause or end interest rate increase cycles, whatever action the U.S. Federal Reserve takes.

 On Tuesday morning, South Korea's central bank held interest rates steady for a second consecutive meeting, as expected.

-Strong U.S. employment data published last Friday sparked expectations that the Fed may hike rates in May, but the 25 basis point rise now priced in by the market is smaller than what had previously been estimated, according to Ng.
+Strong U.S. employment data published Friday sparked expectations that the Fed may increase rates in May, but the 25 basis point rise now priced in by the market is smaller than what had been estimated, according to Ng.

 "I think investors are more optimistic in terms of seeing the end of the rate cycle," he added, "but whether we are already at the top - that is really the key driver of this oscillation that we see right now."

-Japan's Nikkei 225 index .N225 advanced 1.0% in early trading as the market welcomed the new Bank of Japan governor's first public remarks on maintaining the central bank's ultra-easy monetary policy.
+Japan's Nikkei 225 index .N225advanced 1.34% to further its gains as the market welcomed the new Bank of Japan governor's first public remarks on maintaining the central bank's ultra-easy monetary policy.

 Global assetshttp://tmsnrt.rs/2jvdmXl